MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/inventor.md

 ---
 author: keno-msft
-description: Describes, in tutorial format, how to use Autodesk Inventor to prepare 3D models for use in Dynamics 365 mixed-reality apps ms.author: keno ms.date: 12/23/2019 ms.service: crm-online ms.topic: article
+description: Describes, in tutorial format, how to use Autodesk Inventor to prepare 3D models for use in Dynamics 365 Guides and Microsoft Power Apps ms.author: keno ms.date: 12/23/2019 ms.service: crm-online ms.topic: article
-title: Prepare Autodesk Inventor 3D models for use in Dynamics 365 mixed-reality apps ms.reviewer: v-brycho
+title: Prepare Autodesk Inventor 3D models for use in Dynamics 365 Guides and Power Apps ms.reviewer: v-brycho
 ---

-# Prepare Autodesk Inventor 3D models for use in Dynamics 365 mixed-reality applications
+# Prepare Autodesk Inventor 3D models for use in Dynamics 365 Guides and for mixed-reality components included in apps created with Power Apps

-This tutorial shows how to prepare Autodesk Inventor files for use in Microsoft Dynamics 365 mixed-reality apps.
+This tutorial shows how to prepare Autodesk Inventor files for use in Microsoft Dynamics 365 Guides and mixed-reality components included in apps created with Microsoft Power Apps.

 > [!IMPORTANT]
-> This document is created strictly for informative purposes to demonstrate how Autodesk Inventor works with Dynamics 365 mixed-reality apps.
+> This document is created strictly for informative purposes to demonstrate how Autodesk Inventor works with Dynamics 365 Guides and Power Apps.
 Your use of third-party applications is subject to terms between you and the third party.
 Microsoft Corporation is not affiliated with, is not a partner to, and does not endorse or sponsor Autodesk or any of Autodesk's products.
 There are [other content-creation apps](convert-models.md#tools-for-exporting-cad-models) you can use to prepare your 3D models.

 ## What is Autodesk Inventor?